fbpx

 Key Stage 3

-At Key Stage 3, pupils have four English lessons a week, studying a wide range of texts and subject matter.
+At Key Stage 3, pupils have three English lessons a week, studying a wide range of texts and subject matter.
 Texts are frequently updated so that pupils experience material that is fresh, dynamic and relevant to the world around them.
-The KS3 curriculum also exposes students to many of the skills required for success at GCSE.
-They explore and produce different types of writing and in all tasks, students are encouraged to develop a broader vocabulary which should equip them for the demands of both the KS4 syllabus and for their life as an adult.
+The KS3 curriculum also exposes pupils to many of the skills required for success at GCSE.
+They explore and produce different types of writing and in all tasks, pupils are encouraged to develop a broader vocabulary which should equip them for the demands of both the KS4 syllabus and for their life as an adult.

 Texts studied include: